-- The minaret of the Kutubia: is that high "tower" that you can see from the center of Marrakech hidden among palm trees and vegetation.
-From there sounds five times a day the voice of the muezzin, was built in the twelfth century and has a height of over 70 meters.
+- The minaret of the Koutoubia is that high "tower" that you can see from the center of Marrakech hidden among palm trees and vegetation.
+From there sounds five times a day the voice of the muezzin, was built in the twelfth century and has a height of over 200 feet.

-- The Yamaa el-Fna square**: it is the central point of Marrakech and the life that floods it throughout the year is a constant spectacle.
+- The Yamaa el-Fna square is the central point of Marrakech and the life that floods it throughout the year is a constant spectacle.
 Do not forget to climb some of the terraces in the area to see the square from above.

-- The souk: the stalls that run through the medina are known as the souk area.
+- The souk, where you will find stalls that run through the medina.
 Here you will find all kinds of handicrafts and spices.

-The camel ride is one of the must on a trip to Morocco; after all, there are not many countries where you can enjoy a camel ride and you have to take advantage of it.
-This excursion: covers the camel ride experience for part of the tour and also the visit to the Atlas Mountains and the three valleys of the region: Ourika valley (one of the most famous), Asni valley and Oukaimeden valley.
+The camel ride is one of the musts on a trip to Morocco; after all, there are not many countries where you can enjoy a camel ride and you have to make the most of it.
+This excursion covers the camel ride experience for part of the tour and also the visit to the Atlas Mountains and the three valleys of the region: Ourika valley (one of the most famous), Asni valley and Oukaimeden valley.